-The context is also informed by the strategic environment, New Zealand societal views and expectations, the characteristics of the NZDF, and the media and information landscape.
-NZDF public affairs exist in a complex and disrupted information environment where the public consumes information in many ways from a variety of providers.
+The context is also informed by the strategic environment, New Zealand society views and expectations, the characteristics of the NZDF, and the media and information landscape.
 Analysis of these factors (provided in Appendix 1) demonstrates that public affairs of the NZDF must clearly and accurately represent the NZDF and the role it plays as part of the NZ Government.

-In the interests of social licence, trust and confidence, the NZDF should be active with engaging stories, and responsive in a timely and accurate manner, using a wide range of channels, including traditional media, digital platforms and direct engagement.
+To maintain and enhance its reputation, the NZDF should be active with engaging stories, and responsive in a timely and accurate manner, using a wide range of channels, including traditional media, digital platforms and direct engagement.
 While the NZDF as an organisation, and its channels and statements are trusted, the NZDF public affairs approach to different channels must continue to evolve as the media landscape evolves.
-We need to be cognisant of the risks and opportunities that the activities we undertake offer and the consequences of any perceived shortcomings in professionalism and transparency.
+We need to be cognisant of the reputational risks and opportunities that the activities we undertake offer and the consequences of any perceived shortcomings in professionalism and transparency.